Graph-Dictionary Signal Model for Sparse Representations of Multivariate Data: Bilinear Primal-Dual Splitting Algorithm

 where $\bm A^*$ is the adjoint of $\bm A$, and $h^*$ is the Fenchel conjugate of the function $h$.

-The main challenge of our setting comes from optimizing jointly for $\bm W$ and $\bm \Delta$ the function $h$, composed to the graph filter $G$.
-To generalize PDS, we define the dual variable from the bilinear form ${\bmr Y = \bmr L(\bm \Delta, \bm W)}$.
-Then, we observe that the primal update in \cref{eq:pds-original} relies on the adjoint of the linear operator $\bm A^*$, which maps the dual variable to the space of the primal one.
-In \cref{eq:objective-nll-split}, supposing that $g$ and $f$ are separable in the primal variables $\bm W$ and $\bm \Delta$, we can define two update steps, each using the partial adjoints of~$\bmr L$ \citep{arensAdjointBilinearOperation1951}, that we show in \cref*{sec:a-bilin-operators} to be
+The main challenge of our setting comes from optimizing jointly for $\bm W$ and $\bm \Delta$ the function $h$, composed with the graph filter $k$.

-where $d \bmr Y$ is the tensor whose entries are given by

 With the separation and parallel update of the primal variables $\bm W_n$ and $\bm \Delta_n$, we define Bilinear Primal-Dual Splitting in \cref{algo:bi-pds}.
 We note that the update of the dual variable $\bm Y_n$ in \cref{eq:bi-pds-dual} corresponds to the one in \cref{eq:pds-dual}, with operator $\bm A$ substituted by the bilinear one~$\bmr L$.

+To generalize PDS, we define the dual variable using the bilinear form ${\bmr Y = \bmr L(\bm \Delta, \bm W)}$.
+Then, we observe that the primal update in \cref{eq:pds-original} relies on the adjoint of the linear operator $\bm A^*$, which maps the dual variable to the space of the primal one.
+In \cref{eq:objective-nll-split}, supposing that $g$ and $f$ are separable in the primal variables $\bm W$ and $\bm \Delta$, we can define two update steps, each using the partial adjoints of~$\bmr L$ \citep{arensAdjointBilinearOperation1951}, that we show to be

+where $d \bmr Y \in \R^{T \times E}$ is the tensor whose entries are given by